 You probably already know that eucalyptus trees provide Koalas with a home and their main source of food, Eucalyptus leaves.
 An adult can eat almost a kilogram of leaves a day.
 But these leaves are difficult to digest, contain toxins and produce very little energy.
 So, Koalas sleep a whopping 19 to 20 hours per day to conserve what little calories their diet provides.

-Yet, of the 700 species of Eucalypt trees in Australia, only about 50 are a food source for these fussy eaters.
+Yet, of the around 800 species of Eucalypt trees in Australia, only about 50 are a food source for these fussy eaters.
 For this reason, Koalas are only found only in the select parts of the country where these trees continue to grow: Queensland, New South Wales, Victoria and south-eastern South Australia.

 Sadly, Koala fossils discovered in Western Australia and the Northern Territory suggest these cuddly marsupials once inhabited more forests across the country, before eventually being wiped out by land clearing for agriculture, industry and other forms of human occupation.